 Questions for Candidates for Councillor:

-What are your top three priorities for the coming our years of council?
-How have municipal priorities changed since the last term of council?
+What are your top three priorities for the coming four years of Council?
+How have municipal priorities since the last term of Council?